 Associate professor of mass communications and journalism

 Joye Gordon, associate professor of mass communications and journalism at the A.Q.
-Miller School of Journalism and Mass Communications at Kansas State University, studies risk communication — communication about physical hazards.
+Miller School of Journalism and Mass Communications at Kansas State University, leads the public relations sequence and studies risk communication — communication about physical hazards.

 From hurricanes to foodborne illness, Gordon’s research questions what communication practices best facilitate protective action among populations.
-She has been an invited speaker nationally and internationally at venues such as the U.S. Department of Agriculture and Osmania University in India.
-She has an active record of publications, grant awards, and mentoring graduate students.
+She has been an invited speaker nationally and internationally at venues and has an active record of publications, grant awards and mentoring graduate students.